ryantra/embedded-c/README.md

 5.Debug Configuration Setting for Serial Wire Viewer

 In Debugger Menu under Serial Wire Viewer(SWV) make SWV enable with following settings

       -> Clock Setting

-                  ->Core Clock 16.0 Mhz
+      -> Core Clock 16.0 Mhz

-                                       -> leave other as it is
+      -> Leave other as it is